Transparent Lace, HD Lace, and Swiss Lace — What's the Real Difference

 Match the lace to your scalp colour, not your face.
 The scalp is usually a shade or two different, and that's the surface the lace is sitting against.

-Now the other axis — what the lace is actually made of.
+Now the third axis — the net the lace is woven from.

 Regular lace is a sturdier net.
 It's more durable, more forgiving to install and reinstall, and easier for a beginner to handle without tearing.
 The trade-off is that the net is a touch more visible up very close.

 Swiss lace is finer and more delicate.
-The thinner net melts into the skin more convincingly and is the choice for the most undetectable possible front.
-The trade-off is fragility — Swiss lace tears more easily, wears out faster, and demands a gentler hand.
-It's the connoisseur's pick, not the beginner's.
+The thinner net melts into the skin more convincingly.
+The trade-off is fragility — it tears more easily and wants a gentler hand.
+HD lace lives at this fine end of the scale: think of HD as the sheerest, most refined lace, with the durability trade-off that comes with anything woven that thin.

-• You want the wig to last longer
+- You want the wig to last as long as possible

 Putting It Together

-So when you read a product page, mentally split the description into its two parts:
+So when you read a product page, split the description into its parts — colour, sheerness, net:

-For most people — and especially for a first wig — transparent lace on a sensible, durable net is the sweet spot.
-You get a hairline that blends across skin tones once tinted, and a wig that survives the learning curve.
+For most people — and especially for a first wig — clear lace you tint yourself is the sweet spot, and HD is simply the finest version of that.
+You get a hairline that blends across skin tones once tinted.
 That's deliberately what we put on ours.
 Pair it with a clean install and you'll get the result the fancy ads are promising.
 Here's how to install it without stress.

 A Word on the Hype

 The lace category is full of names invented to sound premium.
-Some are real distinctions, like Swiss versus regular.
+Some are genuine distinctions — HD really is finer than regular lace, and Swiss really is a different net.
 Others are marketing dressed up as engineering.
-Don't let a fancy lace name talk you into paying double — what changes your hairline is the colour match and the install, far more than the label on the box.
-Buy transparent lace, learn to tint it, install it cleanly, and you'll out-blend a lot of people who spent more on a buzzword.
+The thing to remember is that even the best lace is only a starting point: what changes your hairline most is the colour match and the install, not the letters in the name.
+Get good HD lace, learn to tint it, install it cleanly, and you'll out-blend a lot of people who spent more and skipped the prep.

 FAQ